 How this cross fertilisation will strengthen the indie studio

 Launching a successful new mobile games franchise is quite easy if you are already a successful publisher with significant ad budget and existing user base to convert to the release but for the small or even medium sized studio it’s a brutal world out there.
-Using an esports recruitment service or one from another talent cluster to bring in community engagement, live league management and engagement and event marketing skills could make the difference.
+Using an esports executive search or recruitment agency service or one from another talent cluster to bring in community engagement, live league management and engagement and event marketing skills could make the difference.

 We hope you enjoyed our article on how games can benefit from esports and not the other way round!